Howland’s Baptist Church

 Our Dear Brothers, Sisters, and Friends,

-Greetings and welcome to the October edition of the Howland’s Baptist Church Fellowship News.
-Thank you for the feedback on the Online & Recorded Sunday Church Service of the 12th September when I preached on The healing power of God.
+Christmas Greetings and welcome to the December edition of the Howland’s Baptist Church Fellowship News.
+Thank you for the feedback on the church activities including the Online & Recorded Sunday Church Services and the Face to Face Service we are now pleased to be having.